wtraylor/trace21ka_for_lpjguess/README.md

 - `wget`

-- A working internet connection for the automatic download of [Miniconda](https://conda.io/miniconda.html).
+- A working internet connection for the automatic download of [Miniconda](https://conda.io/miniconda.html) and Python packages.

 On Ubuntu run `sudo apt install make wget`